1964 Rameswaram cyclone: Impact

 At least 1,800 people lost their lives as a result of the cyclone.

-On December 22, the powerful cyclone struck northern areas of Ceylon and caused catastrophic damage.
+On 22 December, the powerful cyclone struck northern areas of Ceylon and caused catastrophic damage.
 According to survivors, a storm surge of 4.5 m swept across the area.
 Initial reports stated that 250 people lost their lives with thousands missing.
 About 5000 houses and 700 fishing boats were destroyed in the Jaffna district of Ceylon.
 The district's paddy crop was also destroyed.
-Other badly hit areas include Mannar and Trincomallee.
-The Trincomallee port suffered severe damage rendering it inoperable.
+Other badly hit areas include Mannar and Trincomalee.
+The Trincomalee port suffered severe damage rendering it inoperable.
 The economic damage caused in Ceylon was estimated at Rs.
 200 million.
 About 350 Ceylonese fishermen were missing at sea.

 At least 1,000 people were killed on the island and many more were left unaccounted for.
 An unofficial estimate stated that the death toll would likely exceed 2,000.
 The government regarded it as, "the greatest tragedy to ever hit Ceylon."